 Booking your Wedding

 When you ask to reserve a date for your wedding, FPCP’s Information Administrator will place a tentative reservation on the calendar.
 NOTE: All weddings to be performed at FPCP must comply with our Marriage Policy.
 Please review this document prior to contacting the Church to request a date.
 If approved, you will then need to meet with the interim Senior Minister or other appropriate Minister, who has final approval on all weddings at First Presbyterian Church of Plymouth, within 30 days of your booking.
-This Minister meets with all couples following the last service of the day, and the Church’s Information Administrator will set up your meeting time with him at the time you reserve a date.
+This Minister meets with all couples following the last service of the day, and the Church’s Information Administrator will set up your meeting time with them at the time you reserve a date.
+FPCP is currently accepting member only weddings.

 The application (which can be filled out over the phone) consists of the following information: